White Rainbow (film)

-The film is about the widows of Vrindavan: women who lost their husbands and wear white waiting to return with them in the afterlife.
+The film is about the widows of Vrindavan: women who are married off at a young age, lost their husbands due to illness and wear white waiting to return with them in the afterlife.
 Several of these women are forced out of their house since they rejected a second marriage.
 The film follows four different widows.

+In 2013, Linda Mandrayar founded The White Rainbow Project that helps the widows of Vrindavan make handcrafted clothing and accessories from recycled saris.